-People Interested in deepening their practice can live and train at Sonoma Mountain Zen Center as a resident.
+People interested in deepening their practice can live and train at Sonoma Mountain Zen Center as a resident.
 The Zen Center is a lay practice temple that creates an environment for infusing Zen practice into all daily activities.
 Our schedule is structured to support focused and selfless training and the subtlety of everyday practice.

 Hundreds of residents, from across the country and abroad, have lived and practiced at the Zen Center over the years.
 A wider sangha joins in practice on weekends and during special events.
 We regularly host guests, especially members from our Poland and Iceland sanghas as well as nuns and monks visiting from Japan.
 The temple is on quiet, forested grounds near the top of Sonoma Mountain and overlooks the Valley of the Moon.